Schrausser/The_Nuremberg_Chronicle_1493_Tables/Tab_fol_2v.md

 >Dew is pure moisture falling out from *the ether*, the thinnest substance diffusion, of natural warmth and radiance - *the original light*.
 Air shares warmth and condenses luminosity from the Ether.

 Table 2.
-Creation of the four cardinal directions
+Creation of the four cardinal directions.
 ~~~
 Latin			ENHG		Engl. tr .